-Once that feature is enabled, whenever a product is imported into Multiorders, we will check and try to see if it can be merged to anything.
+Once that feature is enabled, whenever a product is imported into Multiorders, it will be checked and merged into anything if it's possible.

 Please Note: Automatic product search does not work for secondary merges created between child integrations.
 And you will need to press "Find New Products" manually if you expect more products to be found.

 Before you delete the integration from Multiorders it must be unmerged first.
 You can unmerge integrations from the same place you merged them.
 Just click the ‘Unmerge’ button next to the store you want to remove from the current merge.

 A notification will pop up asking you to confirm this action.

 If you have any child integrations merged together, you will need to unmerge those first, otherwise, you will get an error message.

 Please be aware: that if the inventory item has any item in-order, the order will be connected to its initial marketplace product and the unmerged products could unmerge with a larger quantity.